 Estimates also give you an idea which moving companies might be trying to scam you, and which ones are legitimate professionals.
 To learn more about how to spot moving scams, you can read our blog post on them here.

-Move It With M&S LLC Estimates
+Move It With M&S LLC estimates

-Move It With M&S LLC has two options for customers to choose when it comes to estimates and paying: The hourly option and the flat rate option.
+Move It With M&S, LLC has two options for customers to choose from when it comes to estimates and paying – the hourly option and the flat rate option.
 The hourly option is based on how long the move will take.
 Costs vary depending on how prepared the customer is.
-The flat rate means we will do the entire move for an exact price- no surprises added.
-Special care items (pianos, antiques, grandfather clocks, safes, etc. ) are given flat rates, along with moves that have five items or less.
+The flat rate option means we’ll do the entire move for the specified price, with no surprised added.
+Special care items like pianos, antiques, or grandfather clocks are given flat rates, as are moves that have five items or fewer.

 Tips for Getting a Moving Estimate

 Consider your moving date.
-Costs change based upon season, so while you are trying to get an estimate, ask the moving company if you could save some money if you waited a few weeks.
+Costs change based on the season, so while you’re getting an estimate, ask the moving company if you could save some money if you waited a few weeks.

 Factors that Affect Moving Costs

-Supplies- Moving companies might charge extra for the use of blankets, covers, floor protection, etc. Talk to them about extra supplies when getting an estimate.
+Supplies – moving companies might charge extra for the use of blankets, covers, floor protection, etc. Talk to them about extra supplies when getting an estimate.

-Storage- A lot of moving companies offer storage for those who need it, but it comes with a price!
+Storage – a lot of moving companies offer storage for those who need it, but it comes with a price.

 How to Save Money While Moving

 Get rid of excess belongings.
 Whether you donate, sell, or throw away, the more you get rid of, the faster your move will go.
-For more information on how to declutter before a move, click here.

 Rent a moving truck.
 Sometimes renting a moving truck and simply paying for labor from a moving company will save you hundreds of dollars.